kachayev/timely0/README.md

 Message-passing between nodes of the dataflow graph is implemented using Actors (leveraging the simplest actors library ever, [castor](https://github.com/lihaoyi/castor)).
 Actor-based implementation would definitely suffer from performance problems but the concept of Actors sending messages plays nicely with core idea of dataflow nodes exchanging messages to progress time (Vertex API described in the paper is almost identical to typical Actors systems with `sendBy` and `onRecv`).
 Also, using message-passing instead of direct state mutation allows us to abstract away the notion that nodes might run on different machines.
 In this case, more advance libraries like Akka would handle networking keeping the high-level API similar to a single machine execution context.

 Vertex API seems too verbose in many cases, and it's true.
 It is verbose.
 Basic concepts were never meant to be used directly in high-level applications.
 Instead, timely dataflow provides the platform to build friendlier frameworks on top of it, e.g. [Differential Dataflow](https://github.com/TimelyDataflow/differential-dataflow) that uses functional transformations of collections of data with pretty familiar operators like `map`, `filter`, `join`, `group` etc or [GraphLINQ](https://bigdataatsvc.wordpress.com/2014/05/08/graphlinq-a-graph-library-for-naiad/) that provides streaming interface over graph definitions with nodes/edges and values attached to them.

+Even `subscription` functionality that is used to observe changes hapenning within dataflow graph seems quite high level (and, in fact, is implementated by reusing existing Vertex abstraction).

 ## DONTs